shakefu/humbledb/README.rst

    >>> found.test_key
    u'Hello'

-The two main parts to HumbleDB are the `Document` class and the `Mongo` class.
+See the documentation for more examples and detailed explanations.

 Documentation
 -------------